 According to data provided by the American Economic Association, underrepresentation of Black, Indigenous, and People of Color (BIPOC) and women in economics is even more pronounced than in science, technology, engineering and mathematics (STEM).
 A grant-winning project by St. Catherine University faculty in the Economics and Political Science Department will examine ways to remedy this.

-Associate professor Caroline Krafft, PhD, and Endowed Chair in the Sciences Kristine West, PhD, have received a $289,038 grant from the National Science Foundation (NSF) through the Build and Broaden Program.
+Associate professor Caroline Krafft, PhD, and Endowed Professor in the Sciences Kristine West, PhD, have received a $289,038 grant from the National Science Foundation (NSF) through the Build and Broaden Program.
 Their project focuses on the impact of institutional diversity on minority and women students studying economics and will run from January 2022 through December 2024.
 Krafft and West will collaborate with Metropolitan State University, who received a portion of the total grant.

 “As a University with values deeply rooted in the pursuit of social and racial justice, and as home to the Minnesota Center for Diversity in Economics, it’s fitting that this research takes place at St. Kate’s,” said Tarshia L. Stanley, PhD, Dean of the School of Humanities, Arts, and Sciences.
 “This NSF grant will provide crucial support to the essential work our amazing faculty, staff, and students are already undertaking to create more robust pathways for BIPOC women to explore their gifts and talents in fields like economics.”